chaofengc/PSFRGAN/README.md

 ```
 python test_enhance_dir_align.py --dataroot test_align_results --results_dir test_enhance_results
 ```
-Results will be saved to three folders respectively: `lq`, `parse`, `hq`.
+Results will be saved to three folders respectively: `results_dir/lq`, `results_dir/parse`, `results_dir/hq`.
-*Note: This is used to test a large amounts of data, so we do not paste the faces back.*
+*Note: This is used to test a large amounts of data, and we do not paste the faces back.*

 ## Citation
 ```